jeescu/express-request-queue/README.md

 > Uses stack and Async/Await approach

-Use this for your express routes if you need those concurrent requests to behave synchronously.
-If you don't need every request to be queued for a route (unique requests), we can do that too!
+Use this for your express routes if you need those concurrent requests to behave in sequence.
+If you don't need every request to be queued, set a config and specify your unique identifier to group the queues.

 ## Installation